hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/using-modules.md

-# Using Modules
+# Using Terraform Modules

-## Installing Modules
+## Installing Terraform Modules

-For using modules on the terraform registry, see [cdktf.json](./cdktf-json.md).
+For using Terraform modules on the Terraform Registry, see [cdktf.json](./cdktf-json.md).
-For using modules from other sources (local, github, etc), you have two options:
+For using Terraform modules from other sources (local, Github, etc), you have two options:

-### Generated Module Bindings
+### Generated Terraform Module Bindings

 To get typed module bindings you first need to add the module in your `cdktf.json` file.
 For a local module it might look like this: